Best Graphic Design Tools for Freelancers 2026: 8 Picks Tested & Ranked

 • AI background removal, text generator, avatar generator

-• Offline-first — works without internet, which is huge
+• Offline-first — works without internet, which is a huge advantage

 • Export to SVG, PNG, PDF, and more